katzenpost/katzenpost/HACKING/index.rst

 * daemons - The Daemons repo is used to build the Katzenpost components such as mix client, mix server and PKI server.
-This repository has vendored dependencies, however for developement and testing we generally do not use vendored dependencies.
+This repository has vendored dependencies, however for development and testing we generally do not use vendored dependencies.

 * mixnet_uprising - Repository for tracking open tasks for the